-The remains of the temple of Apollo Hylates that we can see today are the result of a partial reconstruction, which comprises two columns and parts of a wall and tympanum.
+The remains of the temple of Apollo Hylates that we can see today are the result of a partial reconstruction, which comprises two columns and parts of a wall and a pediment.
 The geographer Strabo in Book XIV of his Geography wrote about Kourion and “a promontory, whence are flung those who touch the altar of Apollo”.
 Worship was taken quite seriously at this location.
 The sanctuary was popular with pilgrims until about the middle of the fourth century CE.
 The rise of Christianity, the two earthquakes and the Arab raids mentioned above were all responsible for reducing this once thriving site to a heap of stones and rubble.

 About a kilometre further to the east are the remains of a large stadium from the Roman era.
 It was built during the second century CE.
 The stadium is just 17 metres wide, much to narrow for chariot races.
 Mind you, this is not the Circus Maximus: the stadium was used for athletic competitions.
 The pentathlon took place here, the games in which the contestants participated in running, wrestling, the long jump, javelin throwing and discus throwing.
 The participants were exclusively male and they competed completely nude.
 Since nudity was frowned upon by Christians and the stadium was seen as a symbol of paganism, it was closed when Christianity became the state religion of the Roman Empire at the end of the fourth century CE.

 Once you have arrived in Kourion proper – another kilometre or so east of the stadium – a good place to start is either the Roman theatre or the House of Eustolios.
 The theatre was first built in the second century BCE, but it was reconstructed and enlarged during the Roman era.
 The present structure is from the second century CE.
 It is still used for open-air performances today and known for its wonderful acoustics.
 The view of the Mediterranean Sea from the theatre is magnificent.